cloudberrydb/cloudberrydb/README.md

 ## How to install

-GP-ORCA has three libraries:
+GPORCA has three libraries:

 1. libnaucrates --- has all DXL related classes, and statistics related classes
 2. libgpopt     --- has all the code related to the optimization engine, meta-data accessor, logical / physical operators, transformation rules, and translators (DXL to expression and vice versa).
 3. libgpdbcost  --- cost model for GPDB.

-By default, GP-ORCA will be installed under /usr/local.
+By default, GPORCA will be installed under /usr/local.
 You can change this by setting CMAKE_INSTALL_PREFIX when running cmake, for example:
 ```
-% cmake -D CMAKE_INSTALL_PREFIX=/home/user/gp-orca ../
+% cmake -D CMAKE_INSTALL_PREFIX=/home/user/gporca ../
 ```

 By default, the header files are located in: